MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 ### 3.1 Add the custom authentication extension to an existing user flow

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-developer) and [Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-administrator)
 1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/custom-extension-attribute-collection/settings-icon.png" border="false"::: in the top menu to switch to your customer tenant.
 1. Browse to **Identity** > **External Identities** > **User flows**.
 1. Select the user flow from the list.
 1. Select **Custom authentication extensions**.
 1. On the **Custom authentication extensions** page, you can associate your custom authentication extension with two different steps in your user flow:

-   - **Before collecting information from the user** is associated with the OnAttributeCollectionStart event.
-Select the edit pencil. only those custom extensions configured for the OnAttributeCollectionStart event will be displayed.
+   - **Before collecting information from the user** is associated with the *OnAttributeCollectionStart* event.
+Select the edit pencil.
+Only those custom extensions configured for the *OnAttributeCollectionStart* event will be displayed.
 Select the application you configured for the attribute collection start event, and then choose **Select**.
-   - **When a user submits their information** is associated with the OnAttributeCollectionSubmit event. only those custom extensions configured for the OnAttributeCollectionSubmit event will be displayed.
+   - **When a user submits their information** is associated with the *OnAttributeCollectionSubmit* event. only those custom extensions configured for the *OnAttributeCollectionSubmit* event will be displayed.
 Select the application you configured for the attribute collection submit event, and then choose **Select**.

 1. Make sure the applications listed next to both attribute collection steps are correct.
 1. Select the **Save** icon.

 ## Step 4: Test the application